Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 7. Is Pamukkale a tourist trap?

-Pamukkale is definitely not a tourist trap, as it’s an incredible natural wonder that is worth the visit.
-And it’s not too expensive, as with one ticket you get access to the travertines and Hierapolis.
+Pamukkale is definitely not a tourist trap.
+It’s an incredible natural wonder that is worth the visit.
+But you need to set your expectations.

 8. Is Pamukkale wheelchair accessible?